 - Avoid trendy patterns.
-When you do buy a couch, dining table, bed, or other large item, stick to a consistent, basic piece.
+When you do buy a couch, dining table, bed, or another large item, stick to a consistent, basic piece.
 Avoid something trendy or that you’ll get easily sick of.
 Instead, buy something you can own for many years.
-Save those trendy patterns and colors for accent pieces like place mats for your dining table, pillows for your couch, and a throw on your bed.
+Save those trendy patterns and colors for accent pieces like placemats for your dining table, pillows for your couch, and a throw on your bed.

 - Use mirrors.
 Adding mirrors to your space is a great way to make your small apartment or small room in your home feel bigger.

 - Buy decorative and functional furniture.
 When you’re purchasing furniture, think double duty.
 Having a functional piece of furniture that does the task of multiple pieces, can end up saving you money.
 For example, I just purchased a large bench that can double as a coffee table.
 An ottoman can have built in storage perfect for extra blankets.

 - Paint an accent wall.
 Painting one wall in a room is a simple, affordable way to add a pop of color to a room.
 Simply having one accent wall is a nice way to add that color without having to pay for all four walls to be painted.

 - Update accessories instead of furniture.
 Before buying new furniture, consider buying new accent pieces instead.
 Purchasing a colorful throw for a couch or new patterned pillows for a bed can improve the area without breaking the bank on expensive furniture.

 - Refinish existing furniture.
 Get inspired to create something new with the furniture you have.
 A coat of paint, a new finish, or new hardware on it can go a long way.